Cruduper/exchangerate-api/README.md

 ## Description

 _This was built as a test for accessing and using information from API's using promises and XMLhttpRequest's.
 I was specifically looking to start using some asynchronous code in my programs, and API requests are a great for that.
 The API used was [ExchangeRate-API](https://app.exchangerate-api.com) because it is free, and allows more than enough API calls to complete the project.
-The documentation for ExchangeRate-API can be found [here](https://www.exchangerate-api.com/docs/overview)._
+The documentation for ExchangeRate-API can be found [here](https://www.exchangerate-api.com/docs/overview).
+No Github Pages link for this project, as without an intermediary server to obfuscate my API key, my personal key would be exposed._

 ## Setup/Installation Requirements